getsensibill/sample-spend-manager-ios/README.md

 ## Overview

-The sample provides a simple, but fully functional implementation, which explores various integration options and demonstrates the features and the configurability of the Sensibill SDK.
+This sample app provides a simple, but fully functional implementation, which explores various integration options and demonstrates the features and the configurability of the Sensibill SDK.

 Currently the following flows are demonstrated by the sample: